A video with short clips of various performances from the project Exchange Rate: 2008.

 Participants in the exchange acknowledged the significance of the election and sought ways to process, collaborate and examine the historic moment.
 Artist participants lived in Australia, Brazil, Bulgaria, Canada, Denmark, Ecuador, Israel, Lithuania, Mexico, Nicaragua, Portugal, Scotland, South Korea, Ukraine, the United Kingdom and the USA.
 Each participating artist submitted performance directions (in the form of text, video, image, etc.) for an international colleague to perform.
 Subsequently, the participants selected a set of performance directions to interpret and perform.
-Various projects were featured in Minneapolis during the Republican National Convention as part of The Unconvention (www.theunconvention.com) and projects were also be showcased during live events in Los Angeles from October through November 4th.
+Various projects were featured in Minneapolis during the Republican National Convention as part of The Unconvention (theunconvention.com) and projects were also be showcased during live events in Los Angeles from October through November 4th.

 “Exchange Rate: 2008 was meant to provide a platform for a different set of concerns about this election.
 It was structured to generate conversation and collaboration among artists around the globe.
 My hope was that it would provide an opportunity for a deepening and widening of the conversation about the election than the one playing out in the mainstream media coverage.” -Elana Mann